bbauska/LFS171x/README.md

 Rather than having each Hyperledger project implement its own cryptographic protocols, it would be more desirable to collaborate on a shared library - this will simplify cross-platform interoperability and increase modularity for distributed ledger platforms.

-In the long run, the goal is for Hyperledger Ursa to provide open source blockchain developers with reliable, secure, easy-to-use, and pluggable cryptographic implementations.
+In the long run, the goal is for Hyperledger Ursa to provide open-source blockchain developers with reliable, secure, easy-to-use, and pluggable cryptographic implementations.

 The project was proposed by Fujitsu, The Linux Foundation, Sovrin Foundation, Intel, DFINITY, State Street, IBM, Sai Infratel, and Bitwise, and is currently in incubation (since November 2018).